Fill Out Form 13909 Online in 2025

 What is Form 13909 used for?

-Form 13909 is used to report complaints about tax-exempt organizations.
-Here’s what it is used for:
+Form 13909 is a tool for addressing concerns with tax-exempt organizations.
+Here’s what it’s used for:

 How to fill out Form 13909?